eugene-eeo/hydra/README.md

 # Hydra

 Hydra is a simple daemon that runs in the background and emits events to clients.
-It is an overkill (some would say un-UNIX-y) solution/alternative to polling in panel scripts.
+It was originally meant as a solution/alternative to polling in panel scripts.
 By default Hydra listens on port 9900.

 ## Install